sourcebroker/imageopt/README.rst

       - typo3temp/GB/
       - typo3temp/assets/images/

 2) For all images which will be processed in future set up scheduler job.
-For TYPO3 9.5 use "Execute console commands" task.

 Configuration for frontend image processing